 Remember pre-millenium New York?
 I know, it's difficult to remember.
-But way back in 1999 Press film critic Godfrey Cheshire wrote about the "Death of Film" and stirred up all sorts of raw cinephilic emotions.
+But way back in 1999 Press film critic Godfrey Cheshire wrote about the "[Death of Film]" and stirred up all sorts of raw cinephilic emotions.
 Almost 10 years later, his first movie—[Moving Midway](http://www.movingmidway.com/), a documentary (shot digitally) that follows Cheshire's family's efforts to move their Southern plantation out of the way of urban sprawl in Raleigh, SC—premiered this weekend at the [IFC Center](http://www.ifccenter.com/film?filmid=60878) and[ Lincoln Plaza Cinemas](http://www.firstrunfeatures.com/midway_playdates.html).

 “It’s kind of ironic after, having been associated with this death of film concept for a long time, that I’m starting out bridging the two eras, the two generations,” Cheshire told us recently.
 “I think it’s something that’s coming up a lot these days, and I think in a lot of different areas.
 For example people talk about Obama as being of this sort of century and McCain as being of the previous century, and I think that’s a very clear-cut difference right there.
 With a lot of significance in all sorts of different ways.”